 Increased awareness and action

-According to a white paper by Personal Capital, more Americans are becoming more actively involved in regards to where their money is being invested as opposed to leaving it up to a financial advisor.
+According to a white paper by Empower, more Americans are becoming more actively involved in regards to where their money is being invested as opposed to leaving it up to a financial advisor.

 This is especially true when it comes to the younger generations.
 In a survey of over 1,000 Americans, 55% of Millennials respondents reported that they chose the companies they wanted to invest in compared to 39% of Baby Boomers.

 The first step to becoming a conscious consumer is simply understanding what conscious consumerism is.
 It’s about understanding what you value and looking for opportunities to support the companies that you truly believe in.
 This is opposed to shopping blind and making purchases solely based on convenience and price.

 While it’s important to acknowledge that not everyone has the resources to be the consummate conscious consumer, we can all do our part.
 There are simple strategies like using a reusable water bottle or buying used products.
 So, if you’re ready to be a more conscious consumer then pick one small strategy and start today!

 (Personal Capital is now Empower)

 Empower Personal Wealth, LLC (“EPW”) compensates Webpals Systems S. C LTD for new leads.
 Webpals Systems S. C LTD is not an investment client of Personal Capital Advisors Corporation or Empower Advisory Group, LLC.